pierrenodet/spark-ensemble/docs/gbm.md

 title: GBM
 ---

-God Jerome H. Friedman enlightened mankind with GBM (Gradient Boosting Machines) in the beginning of the third millennium.
+God Jerome H. Friedman enlightened humankind with GBM (Gradient Boosting Machines) at the beginning of the third millennium.

-The first of his ten commandments was named : Greedy Function Approximation: A Gradient Boosting Machine [[1](#references)], introducing a meta algorithm that was aimed to do gradient descent in function space.
-In the end you were kinda doing it in error space, but the heuristic was god sent.
+The first of his ten commandments was named: Greedy Function Approximation: A Gradient Boosting Machine [[1](#references)], introducing a meta-algorithm that was aimed to do gradient descent in function space.
+In the end, you are kinda doing it in error space, but the heuristic was god sent.

-The second commandment was : Stochastic Gradient Boosting [[2](#references)] introducing randomness in each iteration by using SubBags.
+The second commandment was: Stochastic Gradient Boosting [[2](#references)], introducing randomness in each iteration by using SubBags.

-Beware of this evil trick from Satan : GBM only works with Regressors as base learners.
+Beware of this evil trick from Satan: GBM only works with Regressors as base learners.

 PS : It works for multi-class Classification.
-PPS : Early stop is implemented with a N Round variant.
+PPS : Early-stop is implemented with an N-Round variant.
+PPPS : Newton Boosting is available for losses that admit a non-constant hessian.

 ## Parameters

-The parameters available for GBM are related to the base framework, the stochastic version and early stop.
+The parameters available for GBM are related to the base framework, the stochastic version, and the early-stop.

 ```scala
 import org.apache.spark.ml.classification.GBMRegressor